 The scientific name of this species “Sagittarius serpentarius” means “the archer of snakes” as a result of their snake hunting skills.

-Secretary birds have the longest legs of any birds.
+Secretary birds have the longest legs of any birds relative to body size.